Keeping your business as healthy as you keep your patients.

 The large ophthalmology practice with an elective surgery component was surprised to discover that the patients who are willing to come in now for an evaluation are the ones who will want to go forward with surgery, much more so than those who had had their surgeries postponed.
 This likely applies to other elective surgery specialties.

-A recording of the entire panel discussion as well as short, targetted snippets will be available in other blog posts.
+A recording of the entire panel discussion as well as short, targeted snippets will be available in other blog posts.